Govindachandra (Gahadavala dynasty): Diplomatic relations

-Govindachandra's marriage to the Pala princess Kumaradevi had led to peaceful relations between the two kingdoms for several years.
+Govindachandra's marriage to the Pithipati princess Kumaradevi had led to peaceful relations between the two kingdoms for several years.

 Govindachandra's relations with the Chandela king Madanavarman also appear to have been friendly.
 The Mau inscription from Madanavarman's reign states that the king of Kashi (Varanasi) remained friendly to him.
 This king of Kashi can be identified with Govindachandra.
 Although the Gahadavala records do not mention any friendship between the two kings, it is quite plausible, given that the Kalachuris of Tripuri were their common enemies.

 Jajjaladeva, a ruler of the Tummana Kalachuri branch, also maintained friendly relations with Govindachandra.
 His 1114 CE Ratanpur inscription states that he had been honoured by the king of Kanyakubja.

 An inscription detailing the Gahadavala genealogy from Yashovigraha to Chandradeva has been found at Gangaikonda Cholapuram in the Chola territory.
 It ends abruptly, so the name of its issuer is not certain, but it appears to have been issued during the reign of either Madanavarman or Govindachandra.
 Historian H. C. Ray speculated that the Gahadavalas and the Cholas may have developed friendly relations, because they both shared the Kalachuris as a common enemy.
 As a result, a Gahadavala prince may have visited Gangaikonda Cholapuram and issued the inscription.
 The 1119 CE Set-Mahet inscription states that Govindachandra made some grants at the request of a monk from the Chola kingdom.
 This further corroborates the theory of friendly relations between the two kingdoms.

 According to Rajatarangini, the contemporary Kashmiri king Jayasimha made the rulers of Kanyakubja and other kingdoms "proud of his friendship".
 Shrikantha-Charita by Jayasimha's courtier Mankha states that Govindachandra sent one Suhala to attend an assembly of scholars held by the Kashmiri minister Alamkara.
 These evidences point to friendly diplomatic relations between the Gahadavalas and the rulers of Kashmir.